kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 ## Limits/Requests Ratio

-If `LimitRangeItem.MaxLimitRequestRatio` if specified in th `LimitRangeSpec`, the named resource must have a request and limit that are both non-zero where limit divided by request is less than or equal to the enumerated value
+If `LimitRangeItem.maxLimitRequestRatio` if specified in th `LimitRangeSpec`, the named resource must have a request and limit that are both non-zero where limit divided by request is less than or equal to the enumerated value

-Let's create the following `LimitRange` with the memory limit set at twice the amount of the memory request for any pod in the namespace.
+ the following `LimitRange` enforces memory limit to be at most twice the amount of the memory request for any pod in the namespace.

 {{< codenew file="admin/resource/limit-memory-ratio-pod.yaml" >}}